JPGrafeen/485-Final-Project/design_specification.md

 			- increment m_CacheMiss
 			- increment m_CacheRead
 			- if required, Evict cache line and send EVICTLINE to L1
-				- if dirty bit is true for victim
+				- if MESI state is 'Modified' for victim
 					- simulate GETLINE
 					- simulate a BusOperation for WRITE
-					- then continue with the EVICTLINE
 			- simulate BusOperation for READ
-			- set valid==true
-			- set dirty==false
 			- set tag
 			- if GetSnoopResult returns HITM or HIT update state to S
-				- else update state to E
+				- else update MESI state to 'Exclusive'
 			- simulate SENDLINE

 	- For Operation 1 'write request from L1 data cache'
 		- on a hit,
 			- increment m_CacheHit
 			- increment m_CacheWrite
-			- set dirty=true
 			- state == M
 				- stay in M
 			- state == E